The High Crusade: Reception

 Rating it five stars out of five, Galaxy reviewer Floyd C. Gale noted that the novel's "characters are well-drawn" and declared it "definitely a can't-be-put-down enthraller."
 The Hartford Courant found it to be "a delightfully witty science fiction satire," comparing it to The Mouse That Roared.

 Critic Don D'Ammassa reported that "The novel's undeniable charm outweighs the frequent implausibilities."

 Movie adaptation

-While George Pal considering filming the novel, he died before producing it.
-The High Crusade was adapted as a motion picture in 1994.
-It was directed by Klaus Knoesel and Holger Neuhäuser and produced by Roland Emmerich, Ute Emmerich, and Thomas Wöbke.
+While George Pal considered filming the novel, he died in 1980 before doing so.
+The High Crusade was adapted as a motion picture in 1994, directed by Klaus Knoesel and Holger Neuhäuser, and produced by Roland Emmerich, Ute Emmerich, and Thomas Wöbke.

 The movie version of The High Crusade differed in many significant respects from the novel.
-It was written with many comedy elements and had a much-reduced scope; the scoutship bearing the human knights landed at an isolated Wersgorix base, where they battled with the small Wersgorix battalion stationed there before eventually taking the ship back home.
+It was written with many comedy elements and had a much-reduced scope: the scoutship bearing the human knights landed at an isolated Wersgorix base, where they battled with the small Wersgorix battalion stationed there before eventually taking the ship back home.
 Poul Anderson himself avoided viewing the film, having been "told on good authority that it's a piece of botchwork."